linearregression/exas/README.md

 retrieved by calling `EXAS.DSR.retrieve` the functions will be executed and the result returned.

+### Scene

+Scene provides a shared access to common used data in a larger context.

+By definition a scene is a sequence of continuous action in a play, movie, opera, or book.
+Applications do know these kind of scenes too, especially in concurrent software.
+Here aspects of the action have to passed between the actors in a secure way, very often they are interwoven and depending.

+Here the scene package helps.
+Beside a simple atomic way to store and fetch information together with optional cleanup functions it handles inactivity and absolute timeouts.

 ## Contributors

 - Frank Mueller - <mue@tideland.biz>